How to Avoid Tourist Traps in Delhi

 It’s why I travel.

+There are a few common tourist scams in India.
 While I tend to stay away from organized travelling in general (no travel agencies, no group tours), it does seem to make it easier in the long run, which is the main draw.
-And when you’re touching down in a foreign place, the temptation to grab anything that seems even the least bit coordinated has multiplied.
+When you’re touching down in a foreign place, the temptation to grab anything that seems even the least bit coordinated has multiplied.

-Especially for trains, be careful you aren’t buying a ticket for the waitlist, and for taxis go with flat fare rides (not private cars) that make record of your name for the police.
+Scams in India to Avoid: For trains, be careful that you aren’t buying a ticket for the waitlist.
+For taxis, go with flat fare rides (not private cars) that make a record of your name for the police.
 When in doubt, book online with a trusted site.
 Do I sound paranoid?
 Don’t take it personally, I’ve just been on one too many “great deals” that ended with me seeing nothing but the alleyway of some famous museum and the back of a crowded bus.

-My first experience with beggars was in Rome with the Roma, and while I made the classic mistakes there, I keep in mind a couple of things when I travel now that keep me from handing out rupees for every magician in Old Delhi.
+My first experience with beggars was in Rome with the Roma.
+While I made classic mistakes there, I keep in mind a couple of things when I travel now that keep me from handing out rupees for every magician in Old Delhi.

-If any group surrounds your mode of transportation or group or self saying they are performers, it’s better to walk away without watching any of it.
+If any group surrounds your mode of transportation or group and are performers, it’s better to walk away without watching any of it.
 While some of the performances are interesting (and certainly new to many travellers), if you watch, you should give them some money.
 If you don’t want to hand over any change, get out of there as quickly as possible.

 Some of the worst bugs you can pick up abroad are found in the water, so if bottled isn’t an option (or you just refuse to pay the big prices) take a SteriPEN with you.
-It uses ultraviolet light to kill the pathogens, viruses, and all manner of bacterias that can contaminate your water and it’s small and travel-friendly.
-Sunscreen and bug spray are self explanatory, as are the earplugs (Delhi is a beautiful, cultural mecca, but quiet it is not!).
+It uses ultraviolet light to kill the pathogens, viruses, and all manner of bacteria that can contaminate your water and it’s small and travel-friendly.
+Sunscreen and bug spray are self-explanatory, as are the earplugs (Delhi is a beautiful, cultural mecca, but quiet it is not!).

 As for the SIM card, this is a personal travel hack of mine to keep my data working wherever I am without sending my cell bill through the roof (don’t tell Verizon).
 This “hack” doesn’t require anything other than picking up a card on the way out of the airport and installing it in my phone.
 Most work automatically, and if not you just need to unlock your phone.
 It’s easy, the service is cheaper, and you get better bars for making sure Dark Sky tracks the rainstorm heading your way.